PDSim: A Shiny App for Simulating and Estimating Polynomial Diffusion Models in Commodity Futures: Abstract

 \section{Abstract}

 PDSim is an R package that enables users to simulate commodity futures prices using the polynomial diffusion model introduced in {Filipovi{\'c} and Larsson \cite{filipovic2016polynomial} through both a Shiny web application and R scripts.
-It also provides state variables and contract estimations via the Extended Kalman Filter (EKF) or Unscented Kalman Filter (UKF).
-With its user-friendly interface, PDSim makes the features of simulations and estimations accessible to all users.
+For user-supplied data, a standalone R routine has been developed to provide joint estimation of state variables and model parameters via the Extended Kalman Filter (EKF) or Unscented Kalman Filter (UKF).
+With its user-friendly interface, PDSim makes the features of simulations and estimations accessible.
 To date, it is the only package specifically designed for the simulation and estimation of the polynomial diffusion model.
-Additionally, the package integrates the Schwartz and Smith two-factor model \cite{schwartz2000short} as an alternative approach.
-PDSim offers versatile deployment options, including running locally, via the Shiny server, or through Docker.
+The Schwartz-Smith two-factor model \cite{schwartz2000short} is also available within this package for both simulation and calibration.

+The package is validated through several tests, including replication of the results in \cite{schwartz2000short}, unit testing of the coverage rate, and verification of the outputs of the main functions.}